CrazyWillBear/CrazyWillBear/README.md

 # I'm CaptainBear (aka Will)
 I am a 16 year old high school student living in the Bay Area.
-I am a U17 rower for NorCal crew, a coder in my spare time, a Linux enthusiast, a gamer, and a skier.
+I am a U17 rower for NorCal crew, coder, Linux enthusiast, gamer, and skier.
 I one day hope to be a software engineer.

 #### Stuff you should check out:
 - [wilpac](https://github.com/CrazyWillBear/wilpac)